tomtjes/nTRAC/readme.md

 1. To use Auphonic for transcription, create an account and go to the [services page](https://auphonic.com/engine/services/).
 You'll need at least one service for speech recognition.
 It is recommended to create another service for file transfers.
 2. Create a speech recognition service.
 You will also have to set up an account with that service.
 Please refer to the [Auphonic documentation](https://auphonic.com/help/web/services.html#automatic-speech-recognition-services)
-2. Create one or two file transfer services, depending whether you want to upload files via an external file storage or want to store your output files in a different location from your input files.
+2. Create one or two file transfer services (optional), depending whether you want to upload files via an external file storage or want to store your output files in a different location from your input files.
 For incoming file transfers you must choose a service that is also [supported by Rclone](https://rclone.org/overview/).
 3. On your local machine or PBX, configure Rclone for the same file transfer service.
 The idea is, that your machine uploads recordings using Rclone to a location where Auphonic picks them up.
 Make sure to do this using the same user that later executes nTRAC - e.g. on FreePBX the Asterisk user: `sudo -u asterisk rclone config`
 4. Navigate to the services page of your Auphonic account again and find the UUIDs of the services you created.
-6. Edit `ntrac` to enter your Auphonic credentials
+6. Edit `ntrac.config` to enter your Auphonic credentials
    - `auphonic_user="myusername"` and `auphonic_pass="myP@ssw0rd"`
    Your Auphonic login credentials
    - `auphonic_rclone="Auphonic:"`